FirebirdSQL/firebird/doc/license/README.license.usage.txt

 4) The new files contributed by people who are not members of the Firebird project should follow the rule #3.
-If an author (initial developer) doesn't specify the license to be used, the person who applies the contributed code to the SVN tree (a committer) becomes responsible for the license assigned to the contributed code.
+If an author (initial developer) doesn't specify the license to be used, the person who applies the contributed code to the Git tree (a committer) becomes responsible for the license assigned to the contributed code.

 5) Every non-binary file that exists in the SVN tree, should have a header